mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/enterprise/index.md

 ![DKP Enterprise Diagram](/dkp/kommander/2.2/img/dkpenterprisediagramv2.png)

 DKP Enterprise is a multi-cluster lifecycle management Kubernetes solution centered around a management cluster that manages multiple attached or managed Kubernetes clusters via a centralized management dashboard.
 The management dashboard gives you a single point of observability and control throughout all of your attached or managed clusters.
-The DKP Enterprise license gives the user access to the entire Konvoy cluster environment, the Kommander UI dashboard that deploys platform and catalog applications, and multi-cluster management, and comprehensive compatibility with our full range of infrastructure deployment options.
+The DKP Enterprise license gives the user access to the entire Konvoy cluster environment, the DKP UI dashboard that deploys platform and catalog applications, and multi-cluster management, and comprehensive compatibility with our full range of infrastructure deployment options.

 ## Compatible infrastructure